 Research is conducted on mathematical problems that occur in physics, engineering, biology, etc. mainly by using methods of analysis, geometry, etc. In particular, the basic knowledge of functional analysis, the theory of evolution equation, the theory of nonlinear partial differential equation, the theory of real function and the variational method is important and basic knowledge of physics is also necessary.
 There are a variety of nonlinear phenomena to be studied.
-As far as the nonlinear partial differential equations are concerned, there are parabolic equations (Navier-Stokes equation, nonlinear heat equation), hyperbolic equations (nonlinear Klein-Gordon equation, compressible fluid equation), dispersion equations (KdV equation, nonlinear Schroedinger equation), a nonlinear elliptic equation which describes the steady state of the above-mentioned equations (Zakharov equation, Davey-Stewartson equation), etc. The typical research themes of these equations are the existence, nonexistence, uniqueness, multiplicity, regularity, analyticity, specificity, symmetry, periodicity, almost periodicity, asymptotic behavior, stability, etc. of solutions.
+As far as the nonlinear partial differential equations are concerned, there are parabolic equations (Navier-Stokes equation, nonlinear heat equation), hyperbolic equations (nonlinear Klein-Gordon equation, compressible fluid equation), dispersion equations (KdV equation, nonlinear Schroedinger equation), a nonlinear elliptic equation which describes the steady state of the above-mentioned equations, and mixed equations as complex simultaneous equations of the above-mentioned equations (Zakharov equation, Davey-Stewartson equation), etc. The typical research themes of these equations are the existence, nonexistence, uniqueness, multiplicity, regularity, analyticity, specificity, symmetry, periodicity, almost periodicity, asymptotic behavior, stability, etc. of solutions.